 - One Steve Limit: Averted — there seems to be an infinite number of Leigh Hunts mentioned in the series (though only one in any given book).
 Also, Dirk Pitt Jr. After he is introduced, the elder Dirk Pitt is referred to as Pitt and the younger as Dirk so that the reader can tell them apart in scenes where both are present.

 - Recycled Script: Most of the books follow a plot pattern: Pitt and company (or, alternately, Austin and company) fortuitously rescue a Hot Scientist working in some obscure area, later learn that there is some mystery surrounding said matter and they go to investigate it to some exotic country, then the evil forces behind all are revealed to be an Evil Corp directed by a colorful megalomaniac who is interested in the scientist's work in order to rule the world, and finally, Pitt and co. get help from the government and destroy the bad guy's plans, with the baddie himself dying in some unusual way.
 And then Pitt and the scientist get around.

-- Rule of Cool: what most of the books live on.
+- Rule of Cool: What most of the books run on.

 - Running Gag: Sandecker never finds any of his special cigars missing, but Giordino always seems to be smoking one.
 Al secretly tracked down the source of Sandecker's cigars and has been quietly purchasing them himself.

 - Ruthless Modern Pirates: Pacific Vortex.